anbox-cloud/discourse-docs/exp/instances.md

 Instances are the centre piece of the Anbox Cloud stack.
 Every time you launch an application or an image, Anbox Cloud creates an instance for it.
 Every instance provides a full Android system.

 All instances in Anbox Cloud are ephemeral, which means that as soon as an instance is stopped, all of its data is deleted.
-Anbox Cloud **DOES NOT** back up any data from the Android or the outer Ubuntu container.
+Anbox Cloud **DOES NOT** back up any data from the Android or the outer Ubuntu instance.
 Backup and restore of data must be implemented separately through [addons](https://discourse.ubuntu.com/t/addons/25293).
 See [Example: Back up data](https://discourse.ubuntu.com/t/example-back-up-data/25289) for information on how to do this.

 <a name="regular-vs-base"></a>
 ## Regular instances vs. base instances